 - Roll your legs over, lift your buttocks off the floor.

-- Place your hands below the buttocks.
+- Place your hands

 - Your weight is focused on your neck, shoulder, and elbows.

 - When you want to come back, take your legs over your head and bring your spine down slowly.